influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 By default, InfluxDB OSS 2.x has a `/metrics` endpoint available, which exports Prometheus-style system metrics.

 1. If you've changed the default settings to disable the `/metrics` endpoint, re-enable these settings.
 2. To view InfluxDB OSS system metrics in your browser, go to **http://hostname:port/metrics** (by default, the hostname and port is **http://localhost:8086/metrics** if you're on the machine where InfluxDB is hosted).
-    {{< img-hd src="/img/influxdb/2-0-monitor-oss-with-cloud-prom.png" />}}
 Alternatively, use `curl`to fetch metrics:
       ```sh
       curl http://localhost:8086/metrics
       # HELP boltdb_reads_total Total number of boltdb reads